PxTools/PxApiSpecs/specs.md

 }
 ```

-Proposal: Add an instanceLabel for each label (some thing like "Forecast database from Konjunkturinstitutet")
+Proposal: Add an instanceLabel for each language (some thing like "Forecast database from Konjunkturinstitutet")

 ## Navigate endpoint
 **url:** `http://my-site.com/api/v2/navigate`